Axnjr/SubText.js/README.md

-# Sub_Elements.js
+# SubText.js
-The most simple JavaScript package to split text into sub elements as specified directly in the parent elements id in html : )
+A JavaScript cdn to split text into sub elements with all functionalities of gsap splittext plugin for free and with inline html made more easy : )